-- mines.
+- 27. At the 27 May 2013 meeting of the Standing Committee on Stockpile Destruction, it was recalled that at the 12MSP, Guinea Bissau and South Sudan, which had previously reported previously unknown stockpiled anti-personnel mines but had not yet reported the destruction of these mines.
 In addition, it was recalled that Côte d'Ivoire reported to the 12MSP that it had destroyed previously unknown stocks and that additional information would be furnished in 2013. - 28.
 Guinea Bissau did not provide an update on the matter of its discovery of previously unknown stockpiled anti-personnel mines. - 29.
 At the 27 May 2013 meeting of the Standing Committee on Stockpile Destruction, South Sudan recalled that it reported a small number of stockpiled of anti-personnel mines discovered in former military camps of the Sudanese armed forces.
 South Sudan further reported that the mines in question are a small part of a larger weapons cache that was discovered, which will need to be destroyed in its totality as soon as South Sudan gets the funding and when all necessary arrangements are completed.
-South Sudan also indicated that it does not have any other known stockpile. - 30.
-At the 27 May 2013 meeting of the Standing Committee on Stockpile Destruction, Côte d'Ivoire indicated that the military and political authorities of Côte d'Ivoire discovered 1,816 previously unknown stockpiled anti-personnel mines.
-1,526 mines were destroyed and 290 kept for purposes permitted under Article 3 of the Convention.
+South Sudan also indicated that it does not have any other known stockpiles. - 30.
+At the 27 May 2013 meeting of the Standing Committee on Stockpile Destruction, Côte d'Ivoire indicated that the military and political authorities of Côte d'Ivoire discovered 1,818 previously unknown stockpiled anti-personnel mines and that 1,526 of these mines were destroyed and 292 kept for purposes permitted under Article 3 of the Convention.